 Do not tamper, modify or deface number boards in any way.
 Failure to comply with this may result in disqualification.

 Helmets are compulsory, and must be done up properly at all times (including transition stage) failure to do so may result in disqualification.

-Both full face or open face are OK.
-Helmets must carry a Snell, Kite mark or EN 1078.
+Both full face or open face is OK.
+Helmets must carry a Snell, Kitemark or EN 1078.
 Gloves and eye protection is highly recommended.
 Knee pads and body amour are up to the rider, but if you’re not sure we recommended you ride in whatever you feel safest in.

 Transition Stage / Link section: